 A poem by Tom Baskerville Rowland was deemed the official poetic description of Transversion after a 2012 poetry contest.

-With so many wonderful poems submitted, the Library decided to publish its first book--a collection poems, striking photographs, ingenious math problems devised by clever Lakewood High School students and a little history of the sculpture.
-The book, Poems and Problems: Inspired by Peter Diepenbrock's Transversion, is now available as a pdf.
+With so many wonderful poems submitted, the Library decided to publish its first book–a collection poems, striking photographs, ingenious math problems devised by clever Lakewood High School students and a little history of the sculpture.
+Download the book, Poems and Problems: Inspired by Peter Diepenbrock’s Transversion, (PDF).

 Watch the creation and installation of a Lakewood landmark, assembled from the artist’s photos and the Library’s time-lapse study of the installation.
 And put on your headphones to hear the original score by Mike Jacobs!